An overview of new measurements of flow, chirality, and vorticity from STAR experiment: Flow and Fluctuations

 Figure \ref{f1} shows $v_{2,3}$($p_T$) from template-fit method \cite{temp} and the comparisons with Sonic \cite{sonic}, Supersonic \cite{supersonic}, and IP-Glasma+MUSIC+UrQMD \cite{ipg} calculations.
 The measurements from STAR Collaboration show a hierarchy: $v_2^{p+\mathrm{Au}} < v_2^{d+\mathrm{Au}} \sim v_2^{^3\mathrm{He}+\mathrm{Au}}$ and $v_3^{p+\mathrm{Au}} \sim v_3^{d+\mathrm{Au}} \sim v_3^{^3\mathrm{He}+\mathrm{Au}}$.
 The Sonic calculations with initial geometry eccentricity from nucleon Glauber model predict the $v_2$ well but underpredict $v_3$ in $p/d/^3$He+Au collisions.
 After including the pre-equilibrium flow, the Supersonic calculations match the $v_n$ better.
 The calculations from the IP-Glasma+MUSIC+UrQMD model with sub-nucleonic fluctuations over-predict the $v_2$, while it reproduces the $v_3$ in the three collision systems.

-Figure \ref{f2} presents the measurements of $v_{3}$($p_T$) from non-flow subtraction method \cite{roy} in the central $p/d/^3$He+Au collisions at $\sqrt{s_{NN}}$ = 200 GeV at STAR, and are compared to published PHENIX measurements \cite{PHENIX}. $v_{3}$($p_T$) shows a reasonable agreement in $^3$He+Au collisions between STAR and PHENIX.
+Figure \ref{f2} presents the measurements of $v_{3}$($p_T$) from peripheral subtraction method \cite{roy} in the central $p/d/^3$He+Au collisions at $\sqrt{s_{NN}}$ = 200 GeV at STAR, and are compared to published PHENIX measurements \cite{PHENIX}. $v_{3}$($p_T$) shows a reasonable agreement in $^3$He+Au collisions between STAR and PHENIX.
 However, within the statistical and systematic uncertainties, there is a factor 3 - 4 discrepancy in $p/d$+Au collisions between STAR and PHENIX measurements.
 STAR results imply, the fluctuation-driven $v_{3}$($p_T$) is system-independent.
-Future measurements including proper nonflow treatment, enhanced detector acceptance, and various other collisions, such as O+O, could provide additional constraints and insights on the origin of the near-perfect fluidity in QGP in small system collisions.
+The final result has been reported in Ref. \cite{STARsmall}.
+Future measurements including proper nonflow treatment, enhanced detector acceptance, and various other collisions, such as O+O, could provide additional constraints and insights on the origin of QGP fluidity in small system collisions.